Caischavedra - Cuolm da Vi

 Directions

-From the mountain station of the cable car in Caischavedra we keep to the left and follow the pink poles, along the chairlift, on the left side to Gendusas.
-Then the trail, everything below the slopes, is signposted in a westerly direction to Cuolm da Vi.
+From the mountain station of the aerial cableway in Caischavedra, we keep immediately to the left and follow the pink poles along the chairlift on the left side to Gendusas.
+Then the trail, all below the slopes, continues westward signposted to Cuolm da Vi.

 Directions